 How to make paprika seasoning fresh at home using peppers from your garden, or dried peppers from the store, with more intense flavor than any jarred spice.

 Paprika is a popular seasoning that has gained worldwide acceptance in a wide variety of dishes.
-Commonly associated with Hungry, it actually originated in North American and Mexico, and did not take off in Hungry until the 1800s, becoming known for seasoning Goulash, their national dish.
+Commonly associated with Hungary, it actually originated in North American and Mexico, and did not take off in Hungary until the 1800s, becoming known for seasoning Goulash, their national dish.

 What pepper is used to make paprika?